redwoodjs/learn.redwoodjs.com/docs/tutorial2/creating-a-comment-form.md

 ![image](https://user-images.githubusercontent.com/300/100950150-98fcc680-34c0-11eb-8808-944637b5ca1f.png)

 Yay!
 It would have been nicer if that comment appeared as soon as we submitted the comment, so maybe that's a half-yay?
-Also, the text boxes stayed filled with our name/messages which isn't idea.
+Also, the text boxes stayed filled with our name/messages which isn't ideal.
 But, we can fix both of those!
 One involves telling the GraphQL client (Apollo) that we created a new record and, if it would be so kind, to try the query again that gets the comments for this page, and we'll fix the other by just removing the form from the page completely when a new comment is submitted.

 ### GraphQL Query Caching